Coolio: Legal issues

-Coolio was the running mate for pornographic actress Cherie DeVille's Democratic presidential run in 2020.

 Death

-On September 28, 2022, while at a friend's house in Los Angeles, California, Coolio was discovered unresponsive on a bathroom floor.
-He was pronounced dead by first responders.
+On September 28, 2022, Ivey was discovered unresponsive on the bathroom floor at a friend's house in Los Angeles, and was pronounced dead at the scene by first responders.
 He was 59 years old.
-Police opened an investigation into his death, though foul play was not suspected, and Coolio's manager stated he appeared to have suffered cardiac arrest.

-Coolio was cremated in a private ceremony with no funeral service.
-His ashes were then encased in jewelry for his family, with the rest of his ashes going into an urn.
+The Los Angeles County Coroner's office announced that Ivey died from an overdose of fentanyl, heroin, and methamphetamine, with cardiomyopathy, chronic asthma, and cigarette smoking that had played a role in his death.
+He was cremated in a private ceremony, with a portion of his ashes encased in jewelry for his family and the rest put into an urn.